TeachingMaterial/ELEE1147_Exercises/src/HeaderFilesGuardsMacros/HeaderFilesGuardsMacros.md

         -----------------------------------------------------------
         ```

-11. Remove reference to `noguard.h` from each of the files.
+11. Add the guard again to `myheader.h`.

 ------------------------------